-The notification must include a description of the type of information involved in the breach, a general description of the circumstances of the breach incident, the approximate date of the breach (if reasonably possible to determine), the actions taken to protect the system from further breaches, advice directing the person to remain vigilant by reviewing account statements and monitoring credit reports, and toll-free numbers that the individual may use to contact the person collecting the data, or his agent.
+The notification must include a description of the type of information involved in the breach, a general description of the circumstances of the breach incident, the approximate date of the breach (if reasonably possible to determine), the actions taken to protect the system from further breaches, advice directing the person to remain vigilant by reviewing account statements and monitoring credit reports, and toll-free numbers that the individual may use to contact the person collecting the data, or his agent and can learn the contact numbers for the major credit reporting agencies..
 Wyo.
 Stat. § 40-12-502(e).